svera/magento2-developer-exam-notes/README.md

 Synchronises module versions in the database with those defined in the codebase.

 ---
-#### 1.8.
-Managing the Cache
-> Describe the cache types.

----
-> What tools are there to manage the cache?

----
-> How do you add dynamic content to pages served from the full page cache?

----
-> How would you clean the cache?

----
-> When would you refresh/flush the cache storage?

----
-> How do you clear the cache programmatically?

----
-> What mechanisms are available for clearing all or part of the cache?

----
 ### 2.0 Request Flow Processing
 | Certification | Exam Content |
 | :-----------: | :----------: |